bang/linkmus/README.md

 # linkmusK
-Extreme simplory of a remote music indexer and player for using at home.
+A extreme simplory remote music indexer and player for using at home.
 All made in Vanilla Javascript

 ## Description